MicrosoftDocs/visualstudio-docs/docs/python/python-projects-in-visual-studio.md

 ### WebPI projects

 You can add references to WebPI product entries for deployment to Microsoft Azure Cloud Service where you can install additional components via the WebPI feed.
 By default, the feed displayed is Python specific and includes Django, CPython, and other core components.
-You can also select your own feed:
+You can also select your own feed as shown below.
+When publishing to Microsoft Azure, a setup task installs all of the referenced products.

 ![WebPI References](media/projects-webPI-components.png)

-When publishing to Microsoft Azure, a setup task installs all of the referenced products.